AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

 When it is built without GPU support, AMREX_GPU_DEVICE has no effects whatsoever.
 More details on :cpp:`ParalleFor` will be presented in section :ref:`sec:gpu:for`.
-It should be emphasized that `ParallelFor` does not start an OpenMP parallel region.
+It should be emphasized that :cpp:`ParallelFor` does not start an OpenMP parallel region.
 The OpenMP parallel region will be started by the pragma above the :cpp:`MFIter` loop if it is built with OpenMP and without enabling GPU.
 Tiling is turned off if GPU is enabled so that more parallelism is exposed to GPU kernels.